-- 1. Go to Advanced > Wireless > Wireless Settings. - 2.
+- 1. Go to Basic > Wireless or Advanced > Wireless > Wireless Settings. - 2.
 Locate the Band Steering section, select the Enable check box to make the settings effective.

 6. 6.
 2. Advanced Wireless Settings

 Advanced wireless settings are for those who want more network controls.
 You can follow the instructions below to configure your router.